South West African Constitution of 1968: 1977 amendment

 The South West Africa Constitution Amendment Act, 1977, enacted in the aftermath of the Turnhalle Constitutional Conference, it granted the State President sweeping powers to legislate for the territory by proclamation, effectively setting aside the 1968 constitutional structure.
 Its primary purpose was to provide the legal basis for the State President to manage the transition to an independence orchestrated by South Africa.

 Provisions and implications

 The act fundamentally amended Section 38 of the 1968 Constitution.
 It authorized the State President to make laws for the territory "with a view to the eventual attainment of independence", thus removing virtually all subject-matter restrictions that had constrained the Legislative Assembly.
 It granted the State President the power to repeal or amend any legal provision, including this Act and any other Act of Parliament, enabling him to override not only the territory's Constitution but also the Acts of Parliament.

 Administrator-General

 The most significant practical application of the 1977 amendment was the devolution of powers to a newly created office - the Administrator-General.
-Appointed by the State President, the Administator-General became the supreme administrative authority in the territory, governing largely by proclamation.
+Appointed by the State President, the Administrator-General became the supreme administrative authority in the territory, governing largely by proclamation.